zbarnz/Git-Contribution-Script/README.md

 ### NOTE:
 **This will not work if this repository is forked.
 You must clone the repository and push that to GitHub.**
 This is because GitHub considers forked repositories to be a temporary workspace to be used before merging commits to a main repository.
+Therefore, commits are not counted as contributions.

 ## About
 This is a bash script that pushes fake commits to GitHub, giving you that cool green square everyone is